 - Save all content from the page you are going to merge that you may want to use again in the future

-- Let your following know that the merge is about to take place by creating awareness posts on the Facebook page that you are going to merge or remove
+- Let your fans know that the merge is about to take place by creating awareness posts on the Facebook page that you are going to merge or remove

 Related: 4 Things You Didn’t Know You Could Do on Facebook

 Submitting a merge request should be a seamless process for two similar brands.
-Luckily, Facebook is one of the only social platforms with a straightforward process for merging two page.
-Your audience will most likely love only having to follow one page for all of their updates, and you’ll save time by having only one page to post to.
+Luckily, Facebook is one of the only social media and brand platforms with straightforward steps for merging two pages.
+Your audience will most likely love only having to follow one page for all of their updates, and you’ll save time by having only one page in your Facebook account to post to.
 It’s a win-win, so thank you Facebook for providing this amazing page merge option!